Hair Contrast Duo

 - Touhou: Reimu (black) is more collected, while Marisa (blonde) is more... blast-happy.

-- Final Fantasy VII; Cloud, (male, blonde hair, cool and collected when he's not being mind raped) and Tifa (female, brown/black hair, enthusiastic (but keeps a lot of secrets to herself, and suffers for it)
+- Cloud, (male, short blond hair, cool and collected when he's not being mind raped) and Tifa (female, long brown/black hair, enthusiastic (but keeps a lot of secrets to herself, and suffers for it).

 - Final Fantasy VIII: Fujin (female, silver-haired, cool) and Raijin (male, brown-haired, enthusiastic).